 Thanking donors is THE most important step in fundraising.

-Get this one right, fundraising gets easier.
+Get this one right, and fundraising gets easier.

-Mess it up and you’ll eventually lose the donor.
+Mess it up, and you’ll eventually lose the donor.

 Unfortunately, most nonprofits view thanking donors as an afterthought instead of treating it with the importance it deserves.